-Your dentist may opt to perform the operculectomy themselves or refer you to an oral surgeon.
-The procedure is designed to help you clean the area more easily, prevent plaque buildup and reduce the chance of inflammation coming back, explains the Journal of Health Sciences and Research report.
-Before the procedure, the dentist will administer an anesthetic to numb the area, and then they will remove the flap on the top of the tooth, usually using either a scalpel or laser.
+Your dentist may opt to perform the operculectomy or refer you to an oral surgeon.
+The procedure will help you clean the area more easily, reducing plaque buildup and helping prevent the return of inflammation and infection.
+Before the procedure, the dental professional will administer a local anesthetic to numb the area.
+They will then remove the flap on top of the tooth, usually with a scalpel or laser.

-After the procedure, your dental professional may prescribe an antiseptic mouthrinse to help you keep the area clean, as noted in the IJCR article.
-They may also recommend a soft diet and that you avoid smoking or eating hot foods for a day or so while the area heals.
-You should maintain a good oral hygiene routine to prevent plaque from accumulating in the area again and follow any special instructions your dental professional provides.
-After approximately a month, the tissue should be back to normal.
+After the procedure, your dental professional may prescribe an antiseptic mouth rinse to help keep the area clean.
+You may also need to follow a soft diet and avoid smoking or eating hot foods while the area heals.
+Maintain a good oral hygiene routine to prevent plaque from accumulating in the area again, and follow any special instructions your dental professional provides.
+After about a month, the tissue should be back to normal.

-If you have a flap of gum tissue over a partially erupted wisdom tooth, see your dentist before it becomes inflamed or infected.
-It may be that some extra attention to oral hygiene in this area is all you need to stay free of painful pericoronitis — but if you do need an operculectomy, know that it is a simple, short procedure that yields good dental health results.
+If you notice a flap of the gum tissue over a partially erupted wisdom tooth or experience any of the symptoms listed above, see your dentist before it becomes inflamed or infected.
+A little extra attention to oral hygiene may be all that's needed to stay free of painful pericoronitis.
+However, if you need an operculectomy, know that it is a simple, short procedure that yields good dental health results.